kaixqu/kaixqu.github.io/_pages/cv.md

 ## RESEARCH EXPERIENCE

 **MPC controller for agile quadrupedal robots** | ETH Zurich | Sep.
-2020 - now
+2020 - Mar.
+2021
 Semester project | Supervisor: Prof. Stelian Coros, the Computational Robotics Lab
-- Proposed a new bipartite graph representation to express  CoPs' dependency on footsteps plans, which helps us establish the input constraints.
+- Proposed a new bipartite graph representation to express  CoPs' dependency on footholds, which helps to establish the input constraints in linear form.
 - Implemented a MPC controller that can generate a dynamically feasible and stable trajectory and track a given reference trajectory using Linear Inverted Pendulum (LIP) model.
-- Solved the MPC problem with Sequential Quadratic Programming with BFGS approximation.
+- Solved the LMPC and NMPC problem numericallly with QP and SQP with damped BFGS updating, respectively.

 ## WORK EXPERIENCE